tdmalone/where-is-tim/README.md

 Other useful things to know:

-  - For ease-of-use in deploying changes, you might like to install the [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).
+  - There's a `Makefile` with some common tasks, such as installing dependencies in a virtualenv (`make install`) and deploying updates.
+For easy deployment, you might like to install the [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html), which `make deploy` will try to do for you.
   - The ASK Sample Fact Skill for Python also provides some good [getting started instructions](https://github.com/alexa/skill-sample-python-fact/blob/master/instructions/1-voice-user-interface.md).
   - Train line disruption data works only in Melbourne, Australia.
 You'll need to rewrite it if you want to support a train service in another city/country.

-  - The pronoun used in the responses can be configured with the `PRONOUN` environment variable - by setting it to eg. 'he/him', 'she/her', 'they/their', etc.
+## Tests

+Run `make test`.
+You'll need [`pytest`](https://docs.pytest.org/en/latest/) installed.

 ## Questions?